victorlaiyeeteng/tp/docs/UserGuide.md

 Arguments:

-- `INDEX` must be an INTEGER
-- `INDEX` must be defined within the size of current PlanList
+- An `INDEX` must be provided and be a positive integer 1, 2, 3, ... and within the count of friends.

 Successful Output: